Comptroller and Auditor General of India: Removal

-The CAG can be removed only on an address from both houses of parliament on the ground of proved misbehavior or incapacity.
+The CAG can be removed only on an address from both houses of parliament on the ground of proved misbehaviour or incapacity.
 The CAG vacates the office on attaining the age of 65 years or 6-year term, whichever is earlier or by impeachment proceedings.

-Scope of audits
+Scope of Audits

 Audit of government accounts (including the accounts of the state governments) in India is entrusted to the CAG of India who is empowered to audit all expenditure from the Consolidated Fund of the union or state governments, whether incurred within India or outside, all revenue into the Consolidated Funds and all transactions relating to the Public Account and the Contingency Funds of the Union and the states.
 Specifically, audits include: